delaware infrastructure

 Delaware Infrastructure Overview

-While the nation’s infrastructure earned a C- in the 2021 Infrastructure Report Card, Delaware faces infrastructure challenges of its own.
+While the nation’s infrastructure earned a C in the 2025 Infrastructure Report Card, Delaware faces infrastructure challenges of its own.
 For example, driving on roads in need of repair in Delaware costs each driver $456 per year, and 3.2% of bridges are rated structurally deficient.
 Drinking water needs in Delaware are an estimated $806 million.
 63 dams are considered to be high-hazard potential.
 The state’s schools have an estimated capital expenditure gap of $102 million.
 This deteriorating infrastructure impedes Delaware’s ability to compete in an increasingly global marketplace.
 Success in a 21st-century economy requires serious, sustained leadership on infrastructure investment at all levels of government.
 Delaying these investments only escalates the cost and risks of an aging infrastructure system, an option that the country, Delaware, and families can no longer afford.

 Aviation